CKingX/ddrescue_error_mapping/README.md

 ```
 You should find output in ./target/{debug/release}/ddr-mount

-The bash-completion file should be found in ./target/{debug/release}/build/ddr-mount-{hash}/out/ddr-mount.bash (You may find multiple ddr-mount-{hash} folders.
+The bash-completion files should be found in ./target/{debug/release}/build/ddr-mount-{hash}/out/ddr-mount.bash (You may find multiple ddr-mount-{hash} folders.
 Sort by date modified, and then find by whichever folder has out folder inside).
 Copy the ddr-mount.bash file to /usr/share/bash-completion/completions/ and rename to ddr-mount to get tab complete in bash automatically.
+Fish completion files are also found and are called ddr-mount.fish.

-Man file should also be found in the same out folder as `ddr-mount.bash`.
-Move it to /usr/share/man/man1/ddr-mount.1
+Man files should also be found in the same out folder as `ddr-mount.bash`.
+Move it to /usr/share/man/man1/ddr-mount={subcommands}.1

 ## Limitations
 * ddr-mount does not yet work under WSL